 -Rarely seen & extensive drone video of Guadalcanal and surrounding islands, as well as rare drone footage taken in 2019 of Peleliu.

--Rare interviews with veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and who fought in many of the major battles on the island and a soldier of the 40th Infantry Division (US Army), who came ashore in December 1942 while the battle was still ongoing
+-Rare interviews with several veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and fought in many of the major battles on the island and in other brutal fights on Cape Gloucester and Peleliu.

--Incredible archival video from August of 1942 and the following months of the savage fight on Guadalcanal
+-Incredible archival video from August of 1942 and the following months of the savage fight on Guadalcanal, Cape Gloucester and Peleliu.

 The above video courtesy of Aussie Mick Holmesby